rohangavankar/Bayesian-Hierarchical-Modeling-Research-Project/README.md

 distributions.
 This study will explore how well the hierarchical model can help predict student course grades using a training and testing set.
 There will be a prediction for each course that will be used when calculating the mean squared error.

+The rest of my research paper is at this link: https://drive.google.com/drive/folders/1GTIGzDlr3UJQThrdhwaRWMqX0ANZCnQ-